 2. GET YOUR HEART PUMPING

-Red Rocks is also a park, owned by the City of Denver, that is open to visitors one hour before sunrise through one hour after sunset.
-Just being there will quicken your pulse, but if that's not enough, consider hiking Trading Post Trail or hiking, mountain biking or horseback riding Red Rocks Trail.
-Both trails explore the park's dramatic geology, pines, wildflowers, wildlife and views.
+Red Rocks is also a park, owned by the City of Denver, which is open to visitors one hour before sunrise through one hour after sunset.
+Just being there will quicken your pulse, but if that’s not enough, consider hiking Trading Post Trail or hiking, mountain biking or horseback riding Red Rocks Trail.
+Both trails explore the park’s dramatic geology, pines, wildflowers, wildlife and views.
 Another option is to join ambitious locals who come to run up and down the stone steps of the amphitheater for a real thigh-burner.
 Or attend Yoga on the Rocks for the most inspiring downward dog view ever.

 3. DELVE INTO RED ROCKS' HISTORY

 The giant sandstone outcroppings that form the walls of Red Rocks Amphitheatre are higher than Niagara Falls and are part of the geological Fountain Formation, deposited approximately 280 million years ago.
 Believe it or not, the Rolling Stones weren't around yet, and in fact, Red Rocks didn't get its start as a music venue until the early 1900s, when Renaissance man John Brisben Walker set up a makeshift stage among the rocks.
-A famous opera singer came to perform and declared it "acoustically perfect," and it has been revered by musicians ever since.
-Learn more about Red Rocks' human and geological history at the Visitor Center, which has educational displays, a short documentary and a Performer's Hall of Fame.
+A famous opera singer came to perform and declared it “acoustically perfect,” and it has been revered by musicians ever since.
+Learn more about Red Rocks’ human and geological history at the Visitor Center, which has educational displays, a short documentary and a Performers Hall of Fame.

 Visitor Tip: Stop by the Trading Post at Red Rocks Amphitheatre and explore the Colorado Music Hall of Fame.
 The CMHOF has been created to honor those individuals who have made outstanding contributions, to preserve and protect historical artifacts and to educate the public regarding everything that's great about our state's music.